haxiomic/dts2hx/ROADMAP.md

 - `getTopLevelDeclarationSymbols` sucks, can we use alternative methods now?
 Why does it exist?

+- Should we convert all `const Name: T;` fields to classes rather than global variables?
+	-> Probably, what about `var Name: T;`?
+I think so.

+- Maybe use macro to enable finally
+- Use macro to call complexType methods with type-stack pushing?

+- **react+react-dom have issues**

 - Playcanvas, why
 	`Warning: Type has construct signature but this is currently unhandled ([Object] ScriptType [Class] ClassDeclaration /Users/geo/Projects/dts2hx/test/libs/node_modules/playcanvas/build/output/playcanvas.d.ts:22545:5)`
 	When the type is a class?